Centralized Monitoring using Excel and R

 Key Risk Indicators Metrics and Statistics

-The Metrics worksheet provides statistics computed from the data imported into the workbook.
+The Metrics worksheet of the RI Calculator provides statistics computed from the data imported into the workbook.
 It namely displays current calculated Risk indicators metrics and their periodic variation along with manually entered limits to compare the risk metrics against and trigger risk signals.
 The statistic including the means and standard deviations are displayed next to the limits for a quick statistical evaluation of set limits.
 The cumulative probability P[X≤xi], that a randomly observed value will be less than or equal to a calculated risk metric, is also calculated for each individual site’s risk metrics to help evaluate outliers.

 Optimizing Site Visits with RBM

-The PI worksheet displays individual site status including estimated workload which is useful for scheduling on-site visits optimizing site coordinators and CRAs’ precious time.
+The PI worksheet of the RI Calculator displays individual site status including estimated workload which is useful for scheduling on-site visits optimizing site coordinators and CRAs’ precious time.
 Workload is calculated as a function of the number of subjects enrolled since last monitoring visit, the number of AEs recorded since the last monitoring visit and the number of pages which currently require SDV.
 The PI sheet also displays site-specific Query rate and Error rates, as these metrics are especially important to determine the level of SDV required at individual sites for Risk-Based Monitoring.